xyth0rn/ThermalFaceDetection/README.md

 # ThermalFaceDetection
 The pandemic has been going on for a while, stores and schools are required to keep track of the people's body temperature to preliminary filter out those who may be in abnormal health conditions.
 There are serveral automatic thermal scanner on the market with the lowest price starting from 1500 USD.
 Because of the unaffordable price, the majority of schools and stores still rely on employees checking on people's body temperature one by one.
 This had me thinking about making a low-cost thermal face detection device so that schools and local businesses can afford to make one.

 In this project, I will be using the MLX90640 Far infrared thermal sensor array (110° FOV, 32x24 RES) and a 110° FOV camera compatible with the Nvidia Jetson Nano to build a thermal face detection device.
+The total cost of the build is around 200 USD.

 ## [1] MLX90640 Setup